ktomanelli/Technicode.io/src/posts/2020-10-18-converting-a-wordpress-export-to-markdown/index.md

 ![](images/Screen-Shot-2020-10-18-at-2.58.34-PM.png)

 From here we'll just want to confirm we're exporting all content and then click 'Download Export File'.
-This will initialte the download.
+This will initialize the download.

 ## Converting to Markdown